waqaszahick/Web-Design-Challenge/README.md

 * I made sure that the website works at all window widths / sizes.

 As extra / bonus challenge, I performed the following tasks:
-* I used a Bootstrap theme to customize your website.
+* Used a Bootstrap theme to customize your website.
-* I used meaningful glyphicons / material-icons next to links in the header.
+* Used meaningful glyphicons / material-icons next to links in the header.
+* Added extra visualizations
-* I created visualization navigation on every visualizations page with an active state.
+* Created visualization navigation on every visualizations page with an active state.